🇯🇵 日本語 | 🇺🇸 English

 9

-pow(2, 3) returns 2 to the power 3 = 8. pow returns a double.
+pow(2, 3) returns 2 raised to the 3rd power, which is 8. pow returns a double.

 Q3.
 What is the result of sqrt(16)?